phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 Sometimes in Rails we write some very specific actions i.e. `PUT users/:id/bio`, because there is a specific page, which only updates the user bio and has some specific logic.
 As it is something internal, we don't mind the non-Restful like route, because it "isn't publicly exposed".
 But when we expose it as an API to access from Backbone, even though it isn't a real API, we can start overthinking on the "best fit" URL, nouns, verbs etc.

-Sometimes it can be an anti-pattern, but who's never used a [helper_method](http://apidock.com/rails/ActionController/Helpers/ClassMethods/helper_method)?
+Sometimes they can be evil, but who's never used a [helper_method](http://apidock.com/rails/ActionController/Helpers/ClassMethods/helper_method)?
 You can't use it anymore.
 If you want to, you will need to expose it as an API.

 Backbone works "automatically" with Rails resources URLs, but for custom URLs, we can't easily create a form routing to the new specific URL.
 We need to create a specific method in the User model to make a request to the specific URL and a binding in the User view to call this specific method.